pxp888/RDI-field-guide/README.md

 ### "Love Running" example code
 The code for the display of images, and the captioning on top of them was inspired by the "Love Running" example code from Code Institute.

+The contact form was also inspired by the "Love Running" example code.

 ### Site Design source material
 The source material for the site was from a PDF document created by Marc Schulze, the general manager of Rainforest Distillery, Inc.  I did have personal input on the original document, but the vast majority of the content and credit for said content is due to Marc Schulze.